cloudflare/cloudflare-docs/products/registrar/src/content/account-options/domain-management.md

 </Aside>

 You can continue to keep your domain registered with Cloudflare for the time remaining on the expiration date.
-If you decide you want to keep the domain, you can enable auto renew at any time prior to your expiration.
+If you decide you want to keep the domain, enable auto-renew at any time prior to your expiration.

 For more details on renewals, refer to [Domain renewal](/account-options/renew-domains).